vorple/vorple/README.md

 To run the tests:

 1. `npm install` packages if you haven't already.
 This will download and install required test software.
-2. `npm start` to start the development server
+2. `npm start:test` to start the development server
 3. In another window run `npm test` to start the tests

 You should now see a bunch of browser windows pop up, load Vorple, and close soon after.
 The terminal where you ran `npm test` should show whether the tests pass or fail.